CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 # Multi-GPU and multi-node machine learning

+This guide explains how to utilize multiple GPUs and multiple nodes for machine learning applications on CSC's supercomputers.
+It is part of our [Machine learning guide](ml-guide.md).

 ## Multi-GPU, single-node jobs

 Each GPU node (computer) in both Puhti and Mahti have 4 GPU cards.
 This means